Our Board of Directors

 Beth Pratt, Director

-Beth Pratt has served on the House of Hope Board of Trustees for over 30 years.
+Beth Pratt has served on the House of Hope Board of Directors for over 30 years.
 She has been a Registered Nurse for 45 years with special expertise in Risk Management, Resource Development and Healthcare Education.
 She is also a Certified Sexual Abuse Nurse Educator, an adjunct professor at Salt Lake Community College and a member of the Sandy City Chamber of Commerce.

 While she has many interests, the organization closest to her heart is House of Hope, (formerly the Utah Alcoholism Foundation).
 She has volunteered countless hours in service to HOH over the years, as well as raising funds, collecting resources, mentoring staff and representing House of Hope in the community while educating groups about substance use disorders and other healthcare needs for underserved populations and strongly advocating for women in recovery.
 Beth has served on several boards including: the Hansen Planetarium, Neighborhood House, and the Foster Care Citizens Review Board.